Pests in Gardens and Landscapes: Quick Tips

 - Reducing the psyllid population helps to slow the spread of HLB disease.

-- From spring through fall, look for psyllid eggs, nymphs, and adults on newly forming leaves.
+- From spring through fall, check trees monthly and look for psyllid eggs, nymphs, and adults on newly forming leaves.

 - Adults are about the size of an aphid and have brownish mottled wings.
 They feed with their head down and their “tail” in the air.